One-loop mass corrections and decay widths of Type II heavy string states: Explicit results

 \subsection{Summary and plot for FRT states at level $N=5,\dots,10$}

 As the level increases, we find more and more integrals to compute, in fact $(N-1)^2$ or rather $N(N-1)/2$ up to the exchange of the holomorphic and anti-holomorphic parts, {\it i.e.} ($N_1$, $N_2$) $\leftrightarrow$ ($\overline{N}_1$, $\overline{N}_2$), that keeps $N_1+N_2= 2(N-1) =\overline{N}_1+\overline{N}_2$ fixed.
 Nevertheless one can carry out the calculations without excessive effort up to level $N=10$ (with 45 independent integrals, rather than 81).
-We refrain from displaying the individual results, that we rather collect in Table \ref{tab:reimA} and represent in the plots.\\
+We refrain from displaying the individual results, that we rather collect in Table~\ref{tab:reimA} and represent in Figure~\ref{fit figure}.
+Our results are in agreement with those obtained by Baccianti, Eberhardt and Mizera in \cite{Baccianti:2025whd}, where they consider the one-loop 4-graviton amplitude through an alternative method to evaluate modular integrals \cite{Baccianti:2025gll}.

 It is tempting to extrapolate the result to large $N$ and fit the data with a power law, yielding